Fact-checked by the onlinepaydaynews.com editorial team

 What Do Lenders Actually Require Without a Bank Account?

-Typically, you’re looking at a government-issued photo ID (driver’s license or state ID), proof of income (pay stubs, benefit letters, or even gig platform earnings statements), and an active phone number.
+Typically, you’re looking at a government-issued photo ID (driver’s license or state ID), proof of income (pay stubs, benefit letters, or gig platform earnings statements), and an active phone number.
 Some lenders also ask for a Social Security number or ITIN for identity purposes.
-And not all of them will pull your credit through Equifax, Experian, or TransUnion — though some do, so it’s worth asking upfront.
+Not all of them will pull your credit through Equifax, Experian, or TransUnion, though some do, so it’s worth asking upfront before they run anything.

-Pawnshop loans?
-Those require the least paperwork of anything on this list.
+Pawnshop loans require the least paperwork of anything on this list.
 Bring something valuable — electronics, jewelry, tools — and you get a cash loan against whatever the shop assesses it’s worth.
 No income proof, no credit check in most states, often no ID verification.
-The catch is real though: if you can’t repay within the loan term — typically 30–90 days — they keep the item.
-Full stop.
+The catch is straightforward: if you can’t repay within the loan term, typically 30 to 90 days, they keep the item.

 Prepaid Card Setup for Online Lenders